threefoldtecharchive/rivine/doc/Developers.md

 Developer Environment
 =====================

-Sia is written in Go.
-To build and test Sia, you are going to need a working go environment, including having both $GOROOT/bin and $GOPATH/bin in your $PATH.
+Rivine is written in Go.
+To build and test Rivine, you are going to need a working go environment, including having both $GOROOT/bin and $GOPATH/bin in your $PATH.
-For most Linux distributions, Go will be in the package manager, though it may be an old version that is incompatible with Sia.
+For most Linux distributions, Go will be in the package manager, though it may be an old version that is incompatible with Rivine.
 Once you have a working Go environment, you are set to build the project.
-If you plan on cross compiling Sia, you may need to install Go from source.
+If you plan on cross compiling Rivine, you may need to install Go from source.
 You can find information on that [here](http://golang.org/doc/install/source).

-Sia has has a development build, an automated testing build, and a release build.
+Rivine has a development build, an automated testing build, and a release build.
 The release build is the only one that can synchronize to the full network.
 To get the release build, it is usually sufficient to run `go get -u github.com/rivine/rivine/...`.
 This will download Sia and its dependencies